-In PY2019, Cobb County will continue to implement counter-measures to reduce lead-based paint hazards by abating or removing lead-based paint hazards found in existing housing built prior to 1978.
+In PY2020, Cobb County will continue to implement counter-measures to reduce lead-based paint hazards by abating or removing lead-based paint hazards found in existing housing built prior to 1978.
 Cobb County educates the public on the hazards of lead-based paint and educates parents about protecting their children.
 In response to lead-based paint hazards and the limited resources available, the County has planned a steady, long-term response in accordance with Federal lead-based paint standards, other applicable federal regulations, and local property standards.
 The County will identify houses with lead-based paint through the various housing programs undertaken by the County and will abate or remove lead hazards in high priority units.
 Government assisted housing rehabilitation projects will include the completion of a lead-based paint inspection according to HUD and Environmental Protection Agency (EPA) guidelines.
-Policies and procedures for abatement of lead hazards have been established in Cobb County, which include determining cost effectiveness for abatement and procedures for assessing, contracting and inspecting post-abatement work.
-The policies and procedures also include preparing work write-ups and costs estimates for all income eligible persons in Cobb County with identified lead-based paint hazards.
+Policies and procedures for abatement of lead hazards have been established in Cobb County, which include determining cost effectiveness for abatement and procedures also include preparing work write-ups and costs estimates for all income eligible persons in Cobb County with identified lead-based paint hazards.